zzwwbs/ZoteroRAG/README.md

   ```
 - For headless environments, add `QT_QPA_PLATFORM=offscreen` when running UI tests.

+## Performance
+- **Fast PDF extraction:** Uses pypdfium2 (BSD-3 license) for 7.7x faster text extraction vs. previous pdfplumber implementation
+- **Efficient indexing:** Chunked text with FAISS vector search for semantic retrieval
+- **Local-first:** All processing happens on your machine, only API calls go to your configured endpoints

 ## AI-Driven Development Notes
-- Built with an agentic BMAD workflow: planning and documentation by Gemini 2.5 Pro, implementation by Codex (GPT-5.1), and QA by Claude Sonnet 4.5.
+- Built with an agentic AI workflow: planning by Gemini 2.5 Pro, implementation by Codex (GPT-5.1), and QA by Claude Sonnet 4.5
-- AI-generated code can surface subtle issues (edge cases, platform-specific packaging, dependency drift).
-Please open issues with reproduction steps so we can harden the app.
+- AI-generated code can surface subtle issues (edge cases, platform-specific packaging, dependency drift)
+- Please open issues with reproduction steps and logs so we can continuously improve
-- GitHub Releases will ship polished bundles for macOS/Windows/Linux alongside source for users who prefer not to manage Python environments.
+- GitHub Releases ship polished bundles for macOS/Windows/Linux alongside source

 ## Contributing
 Pull requests are welcome.
 See `CONTRIBUTING.md` for guidelines and workflow details.